henrylee746/website/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Modifications:

+- dock.tsx classNames caused hydration mismatch (HTML pre-rendered on server differs from React's render on the client, the hydration) by creating a hashed styling scope <style jsx> - removing this and added the dock hover icon effects in globals.css

+- particles.tsx by default